huyvudev/thingsboard-privacy-policy/README.md

 Nếu bạn có bất kỳ câu hỏi nào về chính sách bảo mật này, vui lòng liên hệ qua:
 📧 Email: huyvuhp14@gmail.com

 🌐 Website: https://thingsboard.stecom.vn/

 English

-Privacy Policy for ThingsBoard Mobile Application
+Privacy Policy for STEIOTAPP Application

-This application is developed by [Your Company/You] (“We”).
+The application STEIOTAPP is developed and published by STEIOTAPP (“We”).
 We respect the privacy of our users and are committed to protecting your personal data.

 1. Permissions Used